abatten/fruitbat/docs/source/index.rst

 Welcome to Fruitbat's documentation!
 ====================================

-This is the documentation for Fruitbat
+This is the documentation for the **fruitbat** package, an easy and convenient way to estimate the redshift of Fast Radio Bursts. **Fruitbat** was created by *Adam Batten*

 Documentation
 *************